david-zwicker/sensing/README.md

 tested.
 To obtain a first idea whether the package is functional, run `python -m unittest discover` in the root directory of the package, which runs some unittests.
-Note that thhis may take a while and might also yield errors due to numerical randomness.
+Note that this may take a while and might also yield errors due to numerical randomness.

 The package only requires a few necessary python packages, which should be